 The result of this study, it was found that most roads in the kebele suffered from people awareness, construction problem, absent of routine maintenance and poor management system are causes for poor drainage condition.
 Based on respondent survey data, 80% had responded for poor condition, about 16% of the respondents for fair and only 4% thinks the drainage system is good.
 Result from cause of poor drainage condition occurred 69% due to people awareness and absent of routine maintenance, 19% due to construction problem of drainage structure, and 12% are due to cross slope difficult.
-This all problem lead to have low drainage inlet efficacy, at station 1+400 1+900 (Tilahun Shell to Noc) the evaluation shows that the efficiency of inlets is 40.36%.
+This all problem lead to have low drainage inlet, the evaluation shows that the efficiency of inlets is 40.36%.
 Due to surface water, debris and silt back to roadway, pavement distresses occurred.

-Based on the result I conclude that, poor drainage condition and its contributing to the early deterioration of pavements, the existing drainage conditions inadequate to carry the flow.
+Based on the result conclude that, poor drainage condition and its contributing to the early deterioration of pavements, the existing drainage conditions inadequate to carry the flow.
 Absent of routine maintenance, people awareness and poor management systems are also the main cause for inlet not to work properly and failure of pavement.

-This study recommends that to minimize early pavement failures, it is better to provide adequate drainage system alert people to use efficient drainage, improve routine maintenance ability and it helpful to increasing the service life of pavement.
+The study recommends that, to minimize early pavement failures, it is better to provide adequate drainage system alert people to use efficient drainage, improve routine maintenance ability, attention during construction and it helpful to increasing the service life of pavement.